-Per TEGL 19-16, WIOA Title I Policy 5602 Revision 3, and WorkForce Central's, Supportive Service Policy (located at WorkForce Central's Policy Library), supportive services can be provided to WIOA Title I Adults and Dislocated Workers during participation subject to having also received a career or training service (i.e., supportive services cannot be the only service in a participant record) and after program completion as part of follow-up services.
+Per TEGL 19-16, WIOA Title I Policy 5602 Revision 3, and WorkForce Central's, Supportive Service Policy (located at WorkForce Central's Policy Library), supportive services can be provided to individuals enrolled in the WIOA Title I Adult and WIOA Title I Dislocated Worker programs during participation subject to having also received a career or training service (i.e., supportive services cannot be the only service in a participant's ETO record) and after program completion as part of follow-up services.
 The supportive service can be recorded in the State's MIS (ETO) on or after the date of the career or training service and should include a case note explaining how the supportive service connects to the career or training service recorded in ETO.